Iowa Social Work Licensure

-The entity responsible for all aspects of social work licensing in Iowa is the Iowa Board of Social Work.
+The entity responsible for all aspects of social work licensing in Iowa is the Iowa Board of Behavioral Health Professionals.
 Their contact information is:

 Phone: (515) 281-4422